iamshezad/react-host-runner/README.md

 ```bash
 npx react-host-runner
 ```
-If you run the command without any arguments, react-host-runner will start your React app on the default available IP address.
-The network IP address will be shown in the terminal:
+If you run the command without any arguments, react-host-runner will start your React app on the default available network IP address.
+The network IP address will be displayed in the terminal, and a QR code will be shown that you can scan to open the app in a mobile browser.

 ### Additional Information